IntelleBitnify/LyricConverter/README.md

 # LyricConverter
-This program can convert .lrc file to .srt \n
+This program can convert .lrc file to .srt
 Not only that, it can change the speed of the .lrc and .srt file

 # Functions of the program